-Important: You have the option to start the appeals process at the complaint or Level I Appeal stage; however, either stage must take place within 365 days of the our action that prompted the dispute.
+Important: You have the option to start the appeals process at the complaint or Level I Appeal stage; however, either stage must take place within 365 days of our action that prompted the dispute.

 You can submit a complaint about one of our actions (verbally or in writing) to one of our associates.
 You have 365 calendar days to submit a complaint following the action that prompted the complaint.
 Complaints received beyond the 365 day timeframe will not be reviewed and the appeals rights pertaining to the issue will be exhausted.

 If we receive the complaint before the 365-day deadline, we review and issue a decision within 30 calendar days via letter or revised Explanation of Payment.
 You also receive information about how to submit a Level I Appeal if you disagree with the decision.

 You can make a complaint verbally to Customer Service or in writing to Customer Service Correspondence.
 You can reach Customer Service by calling 877-342-5258, option 2.
 The plan mailing addresses are in the Contact Information section or available on our website under Contact Us.